Best Smart Speaker Buying Guide: Welcome to What Hi-Fi?'s round-up of the best smart speakers you can buy in 2022.

-Following the release of virtual voice assistants from big-hitters Amazon, Apple and Google, wireless speakers have never been so full of smarts.
-Whether you want to know what time it's likely to rain today, the name of the track you're listening to or a recipe for sourdough, Alexa, Siri and Google Assistant can now be found nestled inside a certain speakers, waiting patiently for your next request.
+Virtual voice assistant speakers from big-hitters Amazon, Apple and Google have never been so full of smarts.
+Whether you want to know the news headlines, how many calories are in an avocado (around 250), quick and failsafe scone recipes or whether the cat misses you when you go out, Alexa, Siri and Google Assistant can be found baked into certain speakers, waiting patiently for your next query.

-Alexa, Apple and Google Assistant devices aren't just fonts of knowledge, either.
-They play music over Bluetooth or wi-fi and, depending on the brand, you also have access to a number of different music streaming services, including Apple Music and Spotify.
+Siri, Alexa and Google Assistant products aren't just humble fonts of knowledge, either.
+These speakers can play your chosen music over Bluetooth or wi-fi and, depending on the brand, also offer access to a number of different music streaming services, including Apple Music, Tidal, Deezer and Spotify.

 The JBL Link Portable's neat connectivity features bring a plethora of streaming options to the table – features rarely seen in the sub-£150 speaker category including AirPlay 2, Chromecast and hi-res support.
 You also get hands-free Google Assistant, a charger cradle and wireless streaming via wi-fi or Bluetooth.